HenIsTheMan/Mobile/README.md

 ### A2

-* Polish for several areas
+* Polish for several areas (moving on because I'm gonna run out of time if I don't)